 Cleaning and Anxiety — The KonMari Method™ Might Be On to Something

 People around the world have been drawn to Kondo’s philosophy not only because of its effectiveness but also because it promotes being mindful, introspective and forward-thinking.
 Mindfulness, too, has been a trending concept for a while and The KonMari Method™, for cleaning and organization, goes hand in hand with being mindful.
 Kondo’s take on cleaning when anxious and its benefits focus on decluttering your surroundings to declutter your mind.
-You can learn more about this method of cleaning and organizing and give it a try with this handy checklist.

 So does Kondo’s method work?
 This trend has a large following and many fans of the method report feeling better about their surroundings and themselves.
 To find out why cleaning when anxious can help relieve anxiety, keep reading.

 How Do You Feel When Your Home is Dirty?